svenssonjoel/lispBM/README.md

 ## Purpose
 1. Have fun.
 2. Learn about lisp.
+3. Learn about microcontrollers.
-3. An interactive REPL for devboards.
+4. An interactive REPL for devboards.
-4. ...
+5. ...

 ## Features
 1. heap consisting of cons-cells with mark and sweep garbage collection.